 Click here to discover more video-call activity ideas to do with grandchildren!

 Suppose one of your holiday traditions is watching a movie with family or friends.
 In that case, you can continue the tradition virtually this year.
-Teleparty allows everyone to watch a movie together on their television or computer.
+Teleparty allows everyone to stream a movie together on their television or computer.
 Teleparty works with Netflix, Disney+, Hulu, and HBO.
 Teleparty starts and stops the movie at the same time for all viewers and has a group chat feature to send messages to everyone watching.
 Grab some holiday snacks, put on holiday pajamas, and cuddle up for a virtual holiday movie night.

 Regardless of where and how you chose to celebrate, the holidays can still be enjoyed with loved ones near and far while staying safe by social distancing and wearing a mask.
 In the time of the COVID-19 pandemic, new traditions are just a few weeks away.